-Brown is also a founder of ActRight, a fundraising site for right-wing US politicians, whose recent Facebook posts have criticised Pope Francis for being a “homosexual supporter” and suggested the Pope is “perhaps a homosexual himself”.
+Brown is also a founder of ActRight, a fundraising site for right-wing US politicians.
+ActRight’s recent Facebook posts have criticised Pope Francis for being a “homosexual supporter” and suggested the Pope is “perhaps a homosexual himself”.

-In Europe, he appears to have cultivated close ties to far-right European politicians, who advocate for hardline anti-immigrant policies.
-In email newsletters, Brown has repeatedly emphasised his relationships with Matteo Salvini, until recently Italy’s interior minister, and Hungary’s prime minister Victor Orbán.
+In Europe, he appears to have cultivated close ties to far-Right European politicians who advocate for hardline anti-immigrant policies.
+In email newsletters, Brown has repeatedly emphasised his relationships with Matteo Salvini, until recently Italy’s interior minister, and Hungary’s prime minister Viktor Orbán.